robertdavid010/meteor_boilerplate/README.md

 For file structure, this boilerplate uses built in Meteor "eager" loading of code files.
 It is a good idea to be familiar with the load sequence priority.
 Also this means the boilerplate is intended to support only limited use of code file imports as required.

+> This approach differs from some popular conventions, and is merely the opinionated approach of this boilerplate's developer.

 From [Meteor Docs](https://guide.meteor.com/structure.html#load-order):

 **Default file load order**